 Financial disincentives to developing and connecting customer-specific generation to the grid (e.g., maintain “net” metering and limit application of ISO transmission-related charges to privately served load) should be eliminated.

-A necessary part of resolution of this issue is to acknowledge the important of renewable energy and to emphasize it continue and expanded use in the future.
+A necessary part of resolution of this issue is to acknowledge the importance of renewable energy and to emphasize its continued and expanded use in the future.
 Accordingly, we recommend the following.

-9.1 A new SCE Renewable Portfolio Standard applicable to all load serving entities, including core utility service, direct access providers, and municipal utilities shall be adopted.
+9.1 A new Renewable Portfolio Standard applicable to all load serving entities, including core utility service, direct access providers, and municipal utilities shall be adopted.
 The goal would be to achieve at least a 1% increase per year in renewable energy through 2010, not including hydro.

-9.2 The state would facilitate the development of tradable “green” rights to advance the Renewable Portfolio Standard.
+9.2 The state would facilitate the development of tradable “green” credits to implement the Renewable Portfolio Standard.

-9.3 There shall be a require priority of financing and execution of transmission upgrades and interconnections to allow for new and expanded renewables.
+9.3 There shall be a required priority of financing and execution of transmission upgrades and interconnections to allow for new and expanded renewable generation.